 Causes of Muscle Spasms From Anxiety

-Muscle spasms are rarely something to worry about unless they're severe.
-It's never a bad idea to visit a doctor, but most muscle spasms are harmless.
-Even those that people worry are caused by anxiety are caused by nothing related to a health condition.
+Muscle spasms are generally not something to worry about unless they're severe and frequent, but it's never a bad idea to visit a doctor for advice.
 The most common causes of spasms include:

 - Muscle Tiredness/Fatigue